Unique bid auction: Legality

 The legality of unique bid auctions depends on a combination of governing gambling laws and the design of the specific auction model.
 If an investigating authority were to determine that randomness or chance plays too large a role in the outcome, the auction may be considered a type of lottery.
-If, on the other hand, the investigating authority found strategy and skill played a sufficient enough role in the outcome, they may find the auction to be legal.
+If, on the other hand, the investigating authority found strategy and skill played a sufficient role in the outcome, they may find the auction to be legal.
 Worldwide, there are no reported cases or statutes specifically outlawing the lowest-unique bid auction model.

 The definition of a lottery differs among jurisdictions and is to be judged in a case by case manner.
-An English case held that "there will seemingly be never any finality on the question what is a lottery" because “attempts to do so may indeed be counter-productive, since each added precision merely provides an incentive to devise a variant which eludes it”.
+An English case held that "there will seemingly be never any finality on the question what is a lottery" because "attempts to do so may indeed be counter-productive, since each added precision merely provides an incentive to devise a variant which eludes it".
 Legislatures tend to leave the definition open in order to encompass lotteries that were not envisaged at the time of the enactment of the legislation.